2017 Batang Pinoy Vigan Results

 Also, he will help his team in the 4×100 and 4×400 later in the games.

-Most noteworthy is that Jabol is a student at Emilio Aguinaldo HS in Cavite is the training partner of Palaro Champion 100-200-400 Champion Veruel Verdadero.
+Most noteworthy is that Jabol, a student at Emilio Aguinaldo HS in Cavite, is Palaro Champion 100-200-400 Champion Veruel Verdadero.

 De Ocampo Twins

 While two twins from Cavite, Charmaine and Charlaine Deocampo, both 14, also took to the track.

 Furthermore, the pair was part of the Power House 4×400 of Cavite, which broke the Palarong Pambansa record last April in Antique.